T2 road (Zambia): Lusaka-Ndola Dual Carriageway

 On 28 February 2023, the Minister of Finance, Situmbeko Musokotwane, together with other ministers, re-commissioned the construction of the Lusaka-Ndola Dual Carriageway at Protea Hotel in Ndola.
-The project is expected to cost $577 million and is being financed by a Private Public Partnership (concession).
+The project was initially expected to cost $577 million and is being financed by a public-private partnership (concession).
 The consortium responsible for the construction and maintenance of the road is Macro-Ocean Investment Consortium.
+The road being transformed into a dual carriageway is from the Cairo Road/Great East Road roundabout (Kabwe Roundabout) in Lusaka to the Ndola Central Hospital roundabout (327 kilometres).
 It is expected to take 3 years to completion and the concession agreement will be for another 22 years (up to 2048).